Applying for a job

-If there are to be any tests or assessments exercises during the interview the Recruitment team will let you know in advance.
+If there are any tests or assessment exercises during the interview the Talent Acquisition Team will let you know in advance.

 Do you offer work experience or work placements?

-Unfortunately at the moment Unite Students doesn’t have a formal work placement or work experience scheme, however we do hope to have one soon, so please do come back to the website to check.
+We don’t have a formal work placement or work experience scheme at the moment, however we do hope to have one soon, so please do come back to the website to check.

 Can I claim travel expenses for attending an interview?

-Unite Students’ policy is to not cover candidate’s travel expenses to and from interview unless circumstances are abnormal, for example if we request that you attend an interview in a location other than one local to the role.
+We don’t cover candidates’ travel expenses to and from interview unless circumstances are abnormal, for example if we request that you attend an interview in a location other than one local to the role.

 Do you have any interview tips?